 I would love to see your students’ responses and showcase them on social media.
 Please post your students’ responses to Twitter using the hashtag #RMTSolveIt(week number).
 For privacy, please be sure that students’ names and other identifying information is located on the back of the poster.
 Be sure to check out other classes’ solutions using the same hashtag to filter the Twitter results.

 I look forward to seeing your students’ work!
 Thanks for sharing!

-Solutions: The real beauty of these tasks is in the process.
+Solution: The real beauty of this task is in the process.
 Please emphasize that with your students.
-It may take some time to solve these problems.
-Validate their efforts and ask questions to move them in a different direction.
-For your convenience, I have provided the solutions below:
+It may take some time to solve this problem.
+Validate their efforts and ask questions to move them in a different direction if needed.
+For your convenience, I have provided the solution below: